hbc/NGS-Data-Analysis-long-course/README.md

-# NGS_Data_Analysis_Summer2016
+# NGS_Data_Analysis-long-course
-Materials for NGS Data Analysis Course Summer 2016
+Master branch for NGS long course materials.
+For every iteration of the course please see the different branches.